joantolos/blog/content/blog/aiOne.md

 type = "draft"
 +++

 I am going to study an introduction to Artificial Intelligence (AI) and I want to share my learning experience.
-This will be a series of post (minimum of five), and all of them compiled should serve as an introduction.
+This will be a series of post, minimum of five.

 # History